-For the purposes of this report GaffneyCline used technical and economic data specified by 3R including, but not limited to well logs, geologic maps, well test and production data, historical prices, cost information and property ownership interests as discussed in subsequent paragraphs of this report.
+For the purposes of this report, GaffneyCline used technical and economic data provided by 3R including, but not limited to, well logs, geologic maps, well test and production data, historical prices, cost information and property ownership interests as discussed in subsequent paragraphs of this report.

-In addition to these assumptions, our estimates are based on certain assumptions including, but not limited to, that the properties will be developed consistently with development plans as provided to us by 3R.
+In addition to these assumptions, our estimates are based on certain assumptions including, but not limited to, that the properties will be developed consistently with the development plans as provided to us by 3R.

-This report relates specifically and solely to the subject matter as defined in the scope of work (SOW), as set out herein, and is conditional upon the specified assumptions.
-In addition to 3R internal use, this report or sections therefrom are intended for release to financial institutions or in connection with 3R public market related filings.
-Gaffney-Cline will provide consent letter for these presentations at request of the Client.
+This report relates specifically and solely to the subject matter as defined in the scope of work as set out herein and is conditional upon the specified assumptions.

 This report must be considered in its entirety and must only be used for the purpose for which it is intended.

-In compliance with your instructions, we estimated in Appendix I, the future net cash flow based on the reserves volumes quoted and using a reasonable oil price outlook as of December 31, 2020.
-As requested, the cash flows presented does not include any signature fee (entry bonus) payment associated with the concession extension.
+In compliance with your instructions, we estimated in Appendix I the future net cash flow based on the reserves volume quoted using a reasonable oil price outlook as of December 31, 2021.